webstylestory/figolia/README.md

 To allow `algolia` user to write in your Firebase `algolia` path, add the following in your Firebase instance security rules :

-    // Let algolia-firebase-indexer daemon keep track of what is in sync "algolia": {
+    // Let figolia daemon keep track of what is in sync "algolia": {
         ".read": "auth.uid == 'algolia'",
         ".write": "auth.uid == 'algolia'",